rexkoh425/tp/docs/UserGuide.md

 **Format:** `remove-tx /t [TRANSACTION_ID]`

 - `/t` identifier specifies the transaction ID to be removed.
-- `TRANSACTION_ID` must match an existing transaction in the system.
+- `TRANSACTION_ID` must begin with "TX" and match an existing transaction in the system.

 **Example:**
 `remove-tx /t TX1`